NixOS/nix.dev/source/tutorials/connect-bash-nix-mkderivation.md

 The first two lines import nixpkgs into the scope as the variable `pkgs`.
 A specific commit is used for reproducibility.
 Notice how the `PATH` variable is set to the `bin` directory of the `coreutils` derivation.
 It also indicates to Nix that the `hello` derivation depends on the `coreutils` derivation

-Running `nix-build` again, and it will download the `coreutils` from the public Nix cache before building the `hello` derivation:
+Run `nix-build` again, and it will download the `coreutils` from the public Nix cache before building the `hello` derivation:
 ```shell-session

 $ nix-build hello-script.nix